osswix/jp-signalextensions/readme.txt

 ## how do i use this?

-This set is an extension to the original japanese signals; in the current state multiple aspect signals are split into catagories for amount of lamps included in the signal, and split between semaphores/electric lights to differ between lights that support more near-green aspects (electric) and the double yellow aspects intended to show a restricted speed limit (in the semaphores group).
-High speed signals are an exception to this, in which case the semaphores contain six lamps wheras the electric contains five lamps.
-In this case as well the semaphore, six lamp, variant contains a restricted speed aspect, unlike the five lamp version.
-Because there is currently two versions, the multiaspect will show 2 caution lamps in a row.
+This set is an extension to the original japanese signals.
+There currently is two sets, restricted signals can be used for more densely signalled sections, or as path signals before stations to act like restricted speed signals.

 ## Created by
 osswix